EMG 57/66 7H – An Excellent Take on Active Pickups

 EMG pickup screws length

+As you tighten the screws, the rubber paddings underneath the pickups are squeezed so they hold the pickup at a certain height.
+However, in order to achieve that, you need to press the humbucker and keep tightening.
+With the unthreaded screw hole, it goes perfectly.
+But with a threaded screw hole, once you press the humbucker, that side of the pickup gets stuck because of the threads, and with the increased opposing forces, you need to apply more force to tighten the screw.
 This results in a quickly worn-out screw thread.
 And believe it or not, I messed up one Göldo humbucker screw that belongs to the neck pickup (bass strings) again, just like the initial problem!
 So to me, this looks like EMG’s problem and has nothing to do with Schecter or Göldo humbucker screws.
-Not sure any one of you has experienced such a problem.
+Not sure if any of you have experienced such a problem.

 I hope you have enjoyed this article and the video!
 Thanks for visiting my blog and supporting me so far!
 I will hopefully see you in the next review here!